MINNESOTA VOICE & SPEECH CLINIC is a specialty speech therapy practice for clients age 8 through age 64. Bob Grider is the owner

 - Teenage Speech and Language Disorders.
 Most often these are problems that were not addressed by or did not respond well to speech therapy

 at a younger age.
 As communication needs change in this pre-adult stage, teenagers with speech and language problems can often encounter problems with family and peers.

-- Functional Breathing Disorders / Vocal Cord Dysfunction: These patients are referred by their allergist or pulmonologist for difficult
+- Functional Breathing Disorders / Vocal Cord Dysfunction: These clients are referred by physician or specialist for difficult breathing problems